jorinvo/googlesheets-sql-sync/README.md

 - robust error handling
   - config file not exists / malformed / permissions / write
   - db
-	- http request
 - does sheet-title default to first sheet ?
-- better sql statements
+- trigger immediate sync via SIGALRM
 - ensure only one of do-sync and handle-code can happen at a time
-- allow sheet + range specification
+- throttle API requests
+- logging
+- prometheus metrics
+  - duration
+  - target and table as labels
+  - column count
+  - row count
 - detect schema change
   - log to stderr
   - send slack alert (default is no overwrite)